briandrum/codes.forchagrin.com/_chapters/chapter-1359-illicit-discharge-and-illegal-connection-control.md

     public health nuisance by the Cuyahoga County Board of Health.
 Discharges from new or replacement off-lot household sewage treatment systems installed after January 1, 2007 are not exempt from the requirements of this regulation.
-In compliance with the Village’s Storm Water Management Program, discharges from all off-lot discharging household sewage treatment systems must either be eliminated or have coverage under an appropriate NPDES permit issued and approved by the Ohio Environmental Protection Agency.
+In compliance with the Village's Storm Water Management Program, discharges from all off-lot discharging household sewage treatment systems must either be eliminated or have coverage under an appropriate NPDES permit issued and approved by the Ohio Environmental Protection Agency.
 When such